-suggest less association rather than more.
+The criterion which is used to determine whether one factor is independent of another is to a large extent arbitrary as there is no large body of case results associated with the application of these methods.
+Where this particular variant of logit modeling has been used in the geosciences, Bonham-Carter (1994) reports that values less than 0.5 for Cramer's Coefficient and the Joint Information Uncertainty suggest less association rather than more.
 In all comparisons made here, these associations are less than this threshold.
 Indeed all values are less than 0.45 for V{rs} and less than 0.35 for U{rs} .
-As none of the association values surpassed these thresholds, no variables initially selected for the modeling experiment have been discarded from the analysis.
+As none of the association values surpassed these thresholds, no variables preliminarly selected for the modeling experiment have been discarded from the analysis.
 In practice, the preliminary selection of these variables was also based on their visual correspondence when superimposed on the final land use map so that the meaning of these associations might be established.
 In other words, the fact that we associate variables which seem logically related and the fact that these have to be below the externally imposed thresholds for significant association also has to be tempered against the visual logic of their association.
-We can visualise these interactions for all cross-tabulations of the independent variable against land use change but we do so for only one of these - RES MIX - which we show in Fig. 3.
 If these factors still appear to have little connection to real land use change, then they must be discarded.
 This is a process that we used in the original selection of the variables and the land use transitions which we consider they determine.

-4.4.
-Estimating locational probabilities from weights of evidence
+4.4 Estimating Locational Probabilities from Weights of Evidence

 As previously presented, the 'weights of evidence' method, employed in the calculation of the cell transition probabilities, is based on 'Bayes rule of conditional probability'.
 The weights may act positively if a factor is present in the cell or negatively if the factor is not present.
-However of the 12 factors defined in Table 2, only three of these are in strict binary form.
-The other nine are related to distances from various land uses and as such, there is always a value of distance for any cell.
+However of the 12 factors defined in Table 2, only 3 of these are in strict binary form.
+The other 9 are related to distances from various land uses and as such, there is always a value of distance for any cell.
 To code these factors then, we have divided them into distance bands which cover their spatial extent and as every cell is in a distance band, then it is not necessary to explicitly compute the evidence that a factor is not in any other band.
 In a general way, in cases where there is missing data, then the likelihood is set equal to 1 or the weight equal to 0.
 The evidences as estimated from the data are presented in Table 7.
 Note that positive evidence does not imply a positive coefficient or vice versa in these computations.